yanborn/rosGestureGui/README.md

 ### Topic name
 - gestureGui _-> Topic to communicate with the GUI_
+- guiResult _-> Topic to publish the chosen GUI values_

 ### Supported messages
 The topics which are accepted and handled to control the GUI are the following: